benoitc-attic/barrel_tcp/doc/README.md

 ### Number of clients

-While increasing the number of acceptors increase the number of concurrent connections you **accept** at the same time, you can also fix the number of concurrent conncections (clients) you want to handle.
-This can be useful to limit the usage of the resources (memory & number of file descriptors).
+While increasing the number of acceptors increase the number of concurrent connections you **accept** at the same time; you can also fix the number of concurrent conncections (clients) you are willing to handle.
+This can be used to limit the usage of the resources (memory and file descriptors).

 To do it use the `barrel:set_max_client/2` function.

 ### Load a new protocol configuration

-barrel allows you to either change the protocol handler or its configuration without closing immediately running connections.
+Barrel allows you to either change the protocol handler or its configuration without closing the active connections.

-What happen here is that once you pass a new protocol configuration using the function `barrel:set_protocol_conf/4` to the listener, new acceptors will be launched with the new configurations and old acceptors will be killed right after.
-Once it's done a graceful shutdown will be sent to the connections.
-If the graceful timeout is none, then the connections will continue to run until they die, in other case the connections will be killed after this time.
-This behaviour is quite similar to the one you can find in [nginx](http://wiki.nginx.org/CommandLine#Loading_a_New_Configuration_Using_Signals).
+What happens here is that once you pass a new protocol configuration using the function `barrel:set_protocol_conf/4` to the listener, new acceptors will be launched with the new configuration and old acceptors will get killed right after.
+Once it's done, a graceful shutdown will be sent to the remaining connections.
+If the graceful timeout is not defined, the connections will continue to run until they die, otherwise the connections will get killed after that time passes.
+This behaviour is similar to the one you can find in [nginx](http://wiki.nginx.org/CommandLine#Loading_a_New_Configuration_Using_Signals).

 ## Contribute